 Collaborating with regulatory bodies, including the FDA and EMA, the OECD council contributes to consistent GLP standards worldwide.
 The organization also supports training initiatives for effective GLP implementation.

 These agencies work with national competent authorities to ensure that clinical trials follow rigorous scientific and ethical standards across all phases, from preclinical research to Phase 4 trials.
-Adherence to GLP guidelines, monitored and enforced by these regulatory bodies, is essential for obtaining approval for the sale of treatments in the respective markets.
+Following GLP guidelines, which are monitored and enforced by regulatory bodies, is crucial for getting approval to sell treatments in different markets.

 The way to keep GLP standards and practices updated to the modern state of the healthcare industry is through constant communication between the different regulatory and inspection agencies.
 The main goal is to have an all-encompassing standard of procedures that evaluate medical research efficiently and fairly.